Create Intune Settings Catalog Policy

 In your policy, use Add settings > Add filter.
 Next, select the key, operator, and value.
 In value, you can filter Windows 10 OS editions.
 This means you can set the filter for Windows Enterprise and see all settings applicable to Windows devices running that edition of Windows 10.

-Select any settings you want to configure.
-Or, choose Select all these settings.
+You can select any settings you want to configure or choose to Select all these settings.
 For example, you have selected Power to see all the settings in this category.
 After you add your settings, close the settings picker

 All the settings are shown and configured with a default value.
 Select the minus if you don’t want to configure a setting.

-When you click on the information icon located on every setting, It will display tooltip text and values-based directly to help you understand exactly what each setting will do when configured.
+When you click on the information icon for every setting, tooltip text and values will display directly to help you understand exactly what each setting will do when configured.

-In the settings catalog, any setting not in your policy will be considered not configured.
-Removing a setting from an existing settings catalog policy will not only remove that setting from the policy, but also remove the previously set enforcement from assigned devices on the next device check-in.
+Any setting not in your policy will be considered not configured in the settings catalog.
+Removing a setting from an existing settings catalog policy will not only remove that setting from the policy but also remove the previously set enforcement from assigned devices on the next device check-in.

 • In Assignments, select the users or groups that will receive your profile.
 Select Next to continue.

-• In Scope tags, you can assign a tag to filter the profile to specific IT groups.
-Add scope tags (if required) and, click Next.
+• You can assign a tag to filter the profile to specific IT groups in scope tags.
+Add scope tags (if required) and click Next.

-• In Review + create, review your settings.
+• Review your settings in Review + Create.
 When you select Create, your changes are saved, and the profile is assigned.
 The policy is also shown in the profiles list.

 • The next time the device checks for configuration updates, the settings you configured are applied.